rwxrob/zet/20210902205543/README.md

 to prove you have experience and education that is *actual* engineering.

 I'm just giddy that all the 'full-stack' people are all grouped in one place to avoid.
-So long you shitty channels.
-Have fun doing whatever it is that you do.
+So long shitty channels.
+Have fun doing whatever the fuck it is that you do.
 You won't be missed, not by me anyway.
+I'm sure there are many who will continue to watch whatever it is you do.
+Most *real* engineers have never even fucking logged into Twitch in their lives.

 The intelligence quotient of Science and Technology just went through the roof, even with the ducks pulling it down, just a bit.
 The percentage of security, cloud native, computer scientists, and electronic engineers has almost immediately increased.
+Wolfram?
+Yep.
+He's still here.
+Gamozo, check.
+What a brilliant systems engineer and fuzzer.
+MrHorologist, hell yeah, still here.
 Today is a great day to be an engineer who streams.
 Thank you Twitch.
 Where do I send the bribe?

 And to those who say this 'makes it harder to find good stuff' I say, "What the fuck are you talking about?"
 People find *you* not the